 A trickle charger is a safe and effective way to ensure that your battery keeps a charge, even if the device that it is installed in has not run for a long time.

-Trickle chargers are typically used with a variety of different vehicles, but more on that below.
+Typically, you may hear before the trickle charger for cars, but there are more on that below.
 Traditional trickle charges must always remain plugged into a power source, which makes them a bit tedious to use.

 Conversely, a solar battery trickle charger only needs to be connected to the battery.
 This flexibility makes them much more versatile than standard trickle chargers.